abbieolson/Adaptive-Biotech-Portfolio/Project_4/README.md

 def get_calculated_df(df):
     '''Function to get dataframe for coefficient of varation plot'''
-    # split the dataframe into individual dfs by clone (thing sequence)
+    # split the dataframe into individual dfs by thinge (thing sequence)
     dfs = [x for _, x in df.groupby('thing')]

     thing_list = []
     input_list = []

     for i in range(len(dfs)):
-        # add the input template counts of the technical things where the clone is identified to a list
+        # add the input template counts of the technical things where the thinge is identified to a list
         input_list.append(dfs[i]['inputTemplateEstimate'].to_list())

-    # if a thing doesn't contain a clone, just add a count of 0
+    # if a thing doesn't contain a thinge, just add a count of 0
     for i in input_list:
         extend_pad(i, 4)